 Best Hollywood Studios Rides To Fastpass (Tier 2)

 There are only three rides you really need consider for your Tier 2 Hollywood Studios Fastpass+ reservations: Tower of Terror, Rock 'n' Roller Coaster, and Star Tours.

 We personally don't care for Rock 'n' Roller Coaster, but it is extremely popular and has an abysmal queue you should skip at all costs.
-So it's an obvious choice for one of your two Tier 2 attractions.
+Rock ‘n’ Roller Coaster is an obvious choice for one of your two Tier 2 attractions.

 Hollywood Studios FastPass+ Planning

-Now that we've covered the Hollywood Studios Fastpass+ tiers, we need to talk about how to plan two other aspects of Fastpass+.
+Now that we've covered the Hollywood Studios FastPass+ tiers, we need to talk about how to plan a few other aspects of FastPass+.
 First, we talk about where in your overall trip planning you should try and fit Hollywood Studios.
 Next, we cover how to schedule your Hollywood Studios FastPass+ reservations.
-Finally, we talk about how to handle Fastpass+ at Hollywood Studios beyond your initial set of reservations.
+Finally, we talk about how to handle FastPass+ at Hollywood Studios beyond your initial set of reservations.